 In general, a programming language should not be designed with paramount of efficiency in mind.
-The high level language should reflect the efficiency of human programmers, at the cognitive level.
+The high level language should reflect the efficiency of human programmers at the cognitive level.
 It should reduce the burden of human programmers.
 During early development of computer systems many components were being developed: the hardware, the compiler, the operating system, the user interface etc. The designers and the developers faced the difficulty of not having the machine fast enough to run the intended applications.
-This must be the nature of computer technology that human can imagine new kind of application beyond what a computer systems, efficiency is always a paramount factor.
+This must be the nature of computer technology that human can imagine new kind of application beyond what a computer system can support at the time.
+So, in all history of development of computer systems, efficiency is always a paramount factor.
 The C language [KER78] reflects this fact.
 Pascal [WIR71] also reflects this concern.
 Computer language design is still an open, endless quest for a tool of thought to invent the next generation machines.
 The history of computer development can be read in IEEE Annals of the history of computing.